Abstract - last modified 2019-03-28

 Some machines are handling keypress-events delayed on a "cold-boot" (= when you turn on the machine), which will work on a second reboot (warm-boot) normally.

-If you did miss the right moment for any reason and get the graphical login displayed: Just select the "Quit..." option at the power-symbol top-right and select the "Restart" option afterwards to reboot.
+If you missed the right moment for any reason and get the graphical login displayed: Just select the "Quit..." option at the power-symbol top-right and select the "Restart" option afterwards to reboot.

 If you are stuck at a black-screen with a blinking cursor: pressing CTRL+ALT+DEL should reboot too.

-As it does depend on you concrete setup, there are two distinct methods to enter the grub-menu on boot - where only one will work with your machine = just test it.
+As it depends on your specific setup (bios, uefi), there are two distinct methods to enter the grub-menu on boot, where only one will work with your machine, you just have to test it.

 1-1 - SHIFT-key